devesmee/theatre-keeper-support/EN_SUPPORT.md

 When you delete the app all your visits are deleted as well.
 When you reinstall the app you will have to manually add your visits again.

+**How can I change my privacy settings?**

+In the menu is an option to change your privacy settings.

 **I found a bug in the app or I have an idea for a new functionality.
 Where can I report these?**

 You can email these to dev.esmee.kluijtmans@gmail.com.